j4s0n-c/trowaSoft-VCV/README.md

 For more information about Rack, please visit: https://vcvrack.com/.

 If you like the modules and wish to donate, you may do so [here](https://paypal.me/j4s0n).
-Any donation is much appreciated.
+Any donation is much appreciated!
+Also note though that:
++ $5 USD buys the 'dev team' a Jack &amp; Diet (programming fuel) at a neighborhood bar.
++ $10 USD buys the designer a bottle of wine.

 ## Binaries/Builds
 Any builds that are currently available are at [Github Releases page](https://github.com/j4s0n-c/trowaSoft-VCV/releases) and [geeksaurusrex](http://www.geekasaurusrex.net/page/trowaSoft-Sequencer-Modules-for-VCV-Rack.aspx).
+Recent builds should also be available in the [VCV plugin manager](https://vcvrack.com/plugins.html).

 **VCV Rack v0.6.x**:
-**2018-06-17**: The latest version is [v0.6.2](https://github.com/j4s0n-c/trowaSoft-VCV/releases/tag/v0.6.2) (for Rack v0.6.1).
+**2018-06-24**: The latest version is [v0.6.3](https://github.com/j4s0n-c/trowaSoft-VCV/releases/tag/v0.6.3) (for Rack v0.6.1).

 **VCV Rack v0.5.x**:
 2018-02-17: The last version is [v0.5.5.2](https://github.com/j4s0n-c/trowaSoft-VCV/releases/tag/v0.5.5.2).
 No more versions for Rack 0.5.x will be developed.

 To build for your platform, please visit the [VCV rack documentation](https://github.com/VCVRack/Rack#setting-up-your-development-environment).

 ## Sequencers
 Currently there are three (3) sequencer modules.